 In 2018 disability advocates, Graeme and Nadia, bravely challenged CommBank’s inaccessible EFTPOS technology in court.
-With the support of Grata Fund and the expert team at the Public Interest Advocacy Centre they forced CommBank to agree to make changes to the machine to that blind and vision-impaired people can access shops and services that use the touchpad EFTPOS machine and keep their PIN secure.
+With the backing of Grata Fund and the expert team at the Public Interest Advocacy Centre they forced CommBank to agree to make changes to touchpad EFTPOS machine to make it accessible and secure for blind and vision-impaired people.

 The touchpads, commonly known as Albert terminals, are found in cafes, and retailers across Australia may look good but they pose significant issues for blind and vision-impaired Australians.
 The touchscreens have no fixed buttons, which makes it difficult to identify where numbers are when entering a PIN.

 After an unsuccessful attempt to get CBA to hault the rollout of the machines and make the changes themselves, Nadia Mattiazzo, Graeme Innes the former Disability Discrimination Commisioner were forced to make a complaint to the Human Rights Commission.
 And after 18 months at the table attempting conciliation they had no luck.